 Portugal has a great train service.
-It’s old, and it’s a little slow in comparison to the trains in many other European countries, but it works.
+It’s old, and it’s a little slow in comparison to the trains in many other European countries, but it’s functional.
 Sometimes the air con even works as well!

 Train routes run throughout Portugal and connect all of the major regions by rail.
-Not every town has a train station, but the majority of the large towns do.
+Not every town has a train station, but the majority of the large towns and cities do.
+If you can’t find a train to the town that you want to visit, it may be worth looking at taking a bus or renting a car instead.

 It’s cheap (and here’s how to get it cheaper)